-The process of risk identification is based on risk matrices, which incorporate, among others, the mapping of the processes, of the risk factors and of the controls associated with the activity.
+The process of risk identification is based on matrices, which incorporate, among others, the mapping of the processes, of the risk factors and of the controls associated with the activity.
 These risk matrices serve as a basis for the identification, assessment, monitoring, and control processes of the various types of risk.

-All these processes follow the principles recognized at the international and national level, in line with Banco de Portugal Notice no. 03/2020 and Instruction no. 18/2020, with the Guidelines on Internal Governance issued by the European Banking Authority (EBA/GL/2017/11) and with Regulation no. 575/2013 of the European Union (CRR).
+All these processes follow the principles recognized at the international and national level, in line with Banco de Portugal Notice no. 03/2020 and Instruction no. 18/2020, with the Guidelines on Internal Governance issued by the European Banking Authority (EBA/GL/2021/05), with Directive (EU) 2019/878 (CRDV) and with Regulation 2019/876 (CRR II).